w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Interacting with your Parachain

-If you navigate to [apps](https://polkadot.js.org/apps/) and connect the network your collator port, you will now see that your parachain collator is now connected to the Polkadot network.
+If you navigate to [apps](https://polkadot.js.org/apps/) and connect the network your collator port, you will now see that your parachain collator is now connected to the Rococo Relay Chain.
 Depending on your `--ws-port` value, the custom endpoint should match that.

 ![rococo parachain connected](assets/rococo/rococo-change-network.png)